reubenstr/ElectroPup/README.md

 - add speaker for barks
 - add a tail ੭
 - rework NeoPixel strip brackets to include a light diffusing layer
+- add keyboard commands to sim.py

 ### Future Version Updates/Changes
 - add current sensor for entire system
 - rework PCBs to move DC-DC from Power Carrier to Auxiliary Board

+# 🙋 Questions

+For any questions please post a new [issue](https://github.com/reubenstr/ElectroPup/issues).

 # 👏 Credits